BUS 114 Principles of Supervision

 This course integrates environmental management issues with use of strategic planning tools for assessing and responding to the driving forces of the “next” economy: globalization, technology, demographics and the environment.
 The course examines the challenge of corporations competing in the global economy of the new millennium in such a way that will allow the planet to support them indefinitely.
 Emphasis is on the company’s ability to build and sustain a competitive advantage utilizing traditional management concepts as well as new sustainability practices.

 This course focuses on the study of markets, laws, and government regulations used to smooth significant market imperfections, especially the problems caused by market structure and market power.
 The course further examines how firms formulate business strategies and activities to position themselves for profit advantage.
 This course is cumulative in nature, integrating knowledge and information attained while completing the entire MBA/Business Economics curriculum.
-In addition, the capstone project requires the generation and presentation of an industry economic analysis.
+In addition, the course project requires the generation and presentation of an industry economic analysis.

-This capstone course explores the formulation, implementation, and evaluation/control of organizational strategic management.
+This course explores the formulation, implementation, and evaluation/control of organizational strategic management.
 In the context of a globally competitive market, students will explore methods of directing an entire organization through applied case analysis.
 Topics include analysis of competitive position, value creation, development of system-wide goals and objectives, and creation of a strategic plan.
 This course is cumulative in nature, integrating knowledge and information attained while completing the entire MBA curriculum.
-Additionally, the capstone project requires the generation and presentation of an industry analysis.
+Additionally, the course project requires the generation and presentation of an industry analysis.

 This course builds on leadership, business, and management concepts.
 This strategy course provides the student with the opportunity to synthesize all prior learning in leadership and related coursework and experiences, both personal and professional.
 The course expands the leader’s thinking and explores the arena of leadership and how it will impact the future of the individual, the organization, and the world in which we live.